musicalglass/KAOS/README.md

 You can contribute to the KAOS Project by helping assimilate Assembly code for DOS, TASM, TI-84, etc. into Linux NASM

-Any contributions to the Operating System Project tutorial itself MUST be accompanied by a YouTube video documentation link, since most videos would be too large to post directly onto GitHub
+Any contributions to the Operating System Project tutorial itself MUST be accompanied by a YouTube video documentation link, since most videos would be too large to post directly onto GitHub.
+Linux video tutorials with no sound are unacceptable.
+Thanks.